GeRuiyang/phbs-qps-2024/README.md

 Make sure you have Python 3.8+ installed.
 Then, install the necessary dependencies by running:

-    ```bash
     pip install -r src/requirements.txt

 This will install all required packages listed in the requirements.txt file.

 ### 4. Run the Script to Fetch CPI Data and Calculate Inflation

-Once the environment is set up, you can run the script that fetches CPI data and calculates the inflation for the last 4 quarters:
+Once the environment is set up, you can run the script that fetches CPI data and calculates the inflation:

 python scripts/fetch_cpi_data.py